drwhut/tabletop-club/docs/general/contributing/coding_guidelines.rst

 * Make sure to fix any warnings Godot shows in scripts.

+* If you are writing strings that will get displayed in the UI, remember to use the ``tr()`` function so the text can be translated.

 * When creating new scenes, fill in the editor description for the root node explaining what the scene does.
 Also fill in the editor description for any nodes in the scene where it isn't obvious what they're there for.